 Bolg, Azog's son and second-in-command.
 He's just as much of a badass as his father.
 In The Desolation of Smaug he fights Legolas to a draw, and in The Battle of Five Armies he kills Kili, knocks Tauriel out of the fight, and nearly kills Legolas more than once.

 Fandom-Enraging Misconception: Whenever someone mispronounces Smaug's name, usually gets this reaction.
 The correct way is "sm-ow-g," not "smawg".

 Franchise Original Sin: The theatrical releases were heavily criticized for their inconsistent pacing, but many fans are quick to point out the original trilogy's theatrical releases had the same pacing problems that also weren't fixed until the extended editions.

 Reading about how thanks to Warner Bros. meddling the production went off the rails becomes even harder to stomach thanks to Justice League (2017) which had an even worse production under the same company.
-And unlike The Hobbit, that films director and writer didnt get to see the final product all the way to the end.

 Fans, including Lindsay Ellis, accusing Peter Jackson and his team of not caring about the film or the source material is harsh when you realize (and John Callen, the actor for Oin, confirmed the following in an interview with Lindsay) that it was the other way around: Jackson did care, but Warner Bros. told him to his face to cut out entire character arcs and sideline everyone to focus on Gandalf, Bilbo, Thorin and more action sequences because they didnt, despite Jacksons protests.